5: Combat

 Crankiness

 Placing additional Heroes on his own team, on the other hand, is a major insult that no Hero can overlook.
 There can only be one star of the show, and he doesn't like getting upstaged.
-If a player fields multiple Heroes, the Heroes' clashing Egos make each of them Cranky, and the more Heroes there are, the Crankier they get.
+If a single player fields multiple Heroes, then their clashing Egos make each of them Cranky, and the more Heroes there are, the Crankier they get.

 For every other conscious unit on his team with an Ego, a Hero receives a -1 Cranky Penalty, to a maximum Crankiness of -5.
 Any time the Hero rolls one or more dice, whether for Skill, Armor, Damage, Heroic Feats, or RedShirts, the Cranky penalty is subtracted from each die (total rolls can never be reduced below zero, however).
 The penalty is not subtracted from dice rolled against the Hero; he still receives full Damage from enemy attacks, for instance.

 Penalties for Crankiness only remain in effect while the other Heroes on the team are conscious.
 If the other Heroes are knocked out or killed, the penalty is lightened accordingly.
 (If the Hero arranged to neutralize the co-headliners himself, all the better.)
-If one of those dead or unconscious Heroes is revived, however, the penalty is reinstated.
+The penalty is reinstated if one of the dead or unconscious Heroes is revived.

 Attack of the clone brands

 Attacked by an evil clone at a publicity appearance, Blue Space Hero is saved by the intervention of a leaping red-shirted passerby.
-From photos taken at the scene, it's unclear whether the man's leap was intentional, or if the Hero picked him up and threw him in the way of the attack.
-Either way, he becomes the posthumous envy of Blue Space Hero fanboys across the galaxy.
+From photos taken at the scene, it's unclear whether the man's leap was intentional, or if the Hero picked him up and threw him in the way.
+Either way, the RedShirt becomes the posthumous envy of Blue Space Hero fanboys across the galaxy.

 Elements shown: LEGO, Mega Bloks